-The following Guidelines are recommendations for all applications within the Hyannis Main Street Waterfront Historic District.
-Additionally, the Guidelines are recommendations for all new development and redevelopment, with the exception of single-family residences, in the Growth Incentive Zone and shall be considered by the Planning Board for all Special Permit applications seeking zoning relief and by Planning and Development for all as-of-right projects.
+The following Guidelines apply to all applications within the Hyannis Main Street Waterfront Historic District.
+Additionally, the Guidelines are strongly recommended for all new development and redevelopment, with the exception of single-family residences, in the Growth Incentive Zone and shall be considered by the Planning Board for all Special Permit applications seeking zoning relief and by Planning and Development for all as-of-right projects.